NAB chief takes notice of Senate deputy chairman’s allegations

 He also unveiled the letters, which he had written to Prime Minister Imran Khan, COAS General Qamar Javed Bajwa, Law Minister Nasim Farogh and NAB Chairman Justice (R) Javed Iqbal and told them how the business community was being blackmailed and harassed.

-It is to be mentioned here that the Senate deputy chairman has already submitted the privilege motion in the Senate Secretariat against NAB Chairman, DG Rawalpindi Irfan Naeem Mangi and Investigation Officer (IO) who was probing case against him.
+It is to be mentioned here that the Senate deputy chairman has already submitted a privilege motion in the Senate Secretariat against NAB Chairman, DG NAB Rawalpindi Irfan Naeem Mangi and Investigation Officer (IO) who was probing the case against him.